feathersjs/docs/guides/chat/service.md

 ## Generating a service

-In Feathers any API endpoint is represented as a [service](../../api/services.md) which we already learned about in the [basics guide](../step-by-step/readme.md).
+In Feathers any API endpoint is represented as a [service](../../api/services.md) which we already learned about in the [basics guide](../basics/services.md).
 To generate a new service we can run

 ```
 feathers generate service
 ```

 First we have to choose what kind of service we would like to create.
-You can choose between many databases and ORMs but for this guide we will just go with the default [NeDB](https://github.com/louischatriot/nedb).
+You can choose between many databases and ORMs but for this guide we will go with the default [NeDB](https://github.com/louischatriot/nedb).
 NeDB is a database that stores its data locally in a file and requires no additional configuration or a database server running.

 Next we are asked for the name of the service which we can answer with `messages` and then can answer the next question for the path with the default (`/messages`) by pressing enter.